Professional Counseling, School Counseling Concentration, Ed.S.

 - submit an application with the appropriate application fee (online at www.mtsu.edu/graduate/apply.php).
 Once this initial application has been accepted, the applicant will receive directions on how to enter the graduate portal to be able to submit other materials.

-- submit official transcripts of all previous college work;
+- submit official transcripts of all previous college work (i.e., undergraduate and graduate transcripts);

-- submit official scores on the Graduate Record Examination (GRE) or MAT;
+- submit official scores on the Graduate Record Examination (GRE) or Miller Analogies Test (MAT).
+Only current test scores (i.e., taken within the past five years) will be accepted.

 - complete and submit an online Supplemental Professional Counseling Program Application.

-- submit Recommendation Forms that are specific to the counseling program.
-These are available online.
-If possible, two of the recommendations should come from faculty who can attest to the applicant's academic abilities.
+- arrange for three (3) professional recommendations using the MTSU College of Graduate Studies recommendation link provided.
+Two of the recommendations should come from faculty or other academic officials who can attest to the applicant's academic abilities.
 The third can come from someone who has either supervised the applicant's work, has been a colleague, or has known him/her for at least three years (other than family).

-Professional Counseling faculty will review all completed application files (all of the above) and, if minimal requirements are met, will arrange with the applicant for participation in an admissions interview during the spring or fall semester.
-The admissions committee consists of Professional Counseling faculty members and at least one practicing mental health professional and one school counselor.
+Professional Counseling faculty will review completed application files (all of the above), and if minimal requirements are met, will arrange with the applicant for participation in an admissions interview.
+For the Spring admission, interview will be held on the last Friday of September.
+For Fall admission, the interview will be held on the last Friday of February.

 Following the admissions interview, Professional Counseling faculty will make admissions decisions.
 The following are considered in the decision-making process: